Our green University of Kent Unibus runs between Canterbury City Centre and Canterbury campus

 Uni2 buses run between Canterbury City Centre, the campus and Hales Place (via Canterbury East Station to the University and via Canterbury West Station to the city centre) up to every 30 minutes Monday to Friday daytimes.
 On Saturdays, Uni2 buses only run between Canterbury City Centre and the University campus up to every 30 minutes.
 Buses run every hour through the night except on Sunday nights/Monday mornings.

-Route 4 runs between Canterbury City Centre, Kingsmead Sainsbury's and the University campus during the day (except Sundays) and continues on to Whitstable and Tankerton.
-Most buses then continue beyond Tankerton towards Greenhill and Herne Bay (numbered route 6).
+Route 4 runs between Canterbury City Centre, Kingsmead Sainsbury's and the University campus during the day (except Sundays) and continues on to Whitstable (with some buses running to Tankerton and Greenhill).
+Buses that continue beyond Greenhill towards Herne Bay and Canterbury are numbered route 6.

 Triangle buses link the City Centre with Whitstable and Herne Bay.
 Triangle buses also serve Canterbury campus early in the morning and throughout the evening (Monday to Saturday).
 On Sundays, they run all day between the City Centre and campus, so there are buses around the clock to take you to Uni!